noah-tz/ElevatorChallenge/README.md

 `Buildings` class
 - Represents the buildings within the project.
+- holds the buildings, using BuildingFactory.

+`Building (Factory-Created)` class
+- Represents an individual building within a buildings.
-- Every building holds the floors and the elevator system for that building.
+- holds the floors and the elevator system for that building.

+`BuildingFactory` class
+- Produces multiple buildings upon 'settings' file parameters.
+- Provides a static function to return a component containing the created buildings.

 `Floor (Factory-Created)` class
 - Represents an individual floor within a building.
+- Holds an elevator order button, calling the elevator system.
+- Displays the calculated arrival time

 `FloorFactory` class
 - Generates floors on demand.